stx3plus1/strlx/README.md

 ## Installation

-There are 2 methods for installation - compiling manually, or grabbing the latest build from Actions.
+There are 2 methods for installation - compiling manually, or grabbing the latest release from [Releases](https://github.com/stx3plus1/strfetch/releases/).

-It is recommended to grab from Actions if you don't feel like compiling, but compiling is the better option.

-Head over to [Actions](https://github.com/stx3plus1/strfetch/actions/workflows/c-cpp.yml) and grab the lastest artifact.

-Run `chmod +x <the executable>` to mark it as executable.
+Run `chmod +x <the executable>` to mark it as executable, if you cannot run it.

 You can install it properly by copying it to /usr/local/bin (`sudo cp strfetch /usr/local/bin`)